Treadmill History A Long Walk From Grind To Gratifying

 Treadmills are calorie-burning wonders, incinerating extra weight and belly fat.
 Helping us keep our bodies in shape strengthens our immunity from infectious diseases.
 We’re also better able to manage our insulin levels and keep Type 2 Diabetes at bay.

 They’ve also sharpened the tracking of our heart rate, calorie burn rate, and other vital data to keep us informed, on track, and safe.
 That convenience has helped doctors diagnose potentially life-threatening conditions and given patients a trustworthy way to address those problems.

 Treadmills are ready to do their part.
 Approaching them with an optimistic, goal-oriented attitude is yours.
 They may be stationary, but they can take you far.

 See What’s New and Right for You at Flaman Fitness.

 For machines that stay in one place, treadmills have come a long way.
 Our showroom features splendid examples of their evolution – from leading manufacturers like Assault, Bodycraft, Bowflex, Nautilus, Schwinn, Spirit Fitness, Star Trac, and Xebex.

 Call or visit your nearest Flaman Fitness location.
 Our treadmill experts will be glad to help you find the machine specifically designed to fit your needs, budget and available space.

 SAMPSON IMAGE (top): https://commons.wikimedia.org/wiki/File:Samson_hos_filistrene.jpg

 Carl Bloch, Public domain, via Wikimedia Commons

-Tags: cardio cardiovascular convicts dreadmill drudgery equipment exercise exercises experience features fitness fun HIIT ideas invented labor labour machines manufacturers motivation pain productive punishment research running therapeutic treadmill treadmills treadwheel walk walking
+Tags: cardio cardiovascular convicts dreadmill drudgery Equipment exercise exercises experience features filter_Equipment filter_Inspiration fitness fun HIIT ideas inspiration invented labor labour machines manufacturers motivation pain productive punishment research running therapeutic treadmill treadmills treadwheel walk walking